 With any strategies for cutting down your gambling we recommend setting a time frame to see how everything is going.
 Set a reminder on your phone or in your calendar so when the date comes around, it gives you a prompt to sit down and think about it.

 If your gambling is under control then keep going with these strategies.
-But if you are still struggling it might be worth trying some quitting strategies, find out more about them here.
+But if you are still struggling it might be worth trying some quitting strategies.

 Remember the more you gamble the greater the risk of a problem developing.